 - “Sexual Misconduct” includes Sexual Harassment, Sexual Assault, Sexual Exploitation and Stalking.

-- “Stalking” means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or to suffer substantial emotional distress.
-Examples of conduct that may constitute Stalking include, but are not limited to, unwelcome and repeated visual or physical proximity to a person; repeated oral or written threats; extortion of money or valuables; unwelcome and unsolicited written communications, including letters, cards, emails, instant messages, and messages on social media.
+- “Stalking” means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person’s safety or the safety of others or to suffer substantial emotional distress.
+For the purpose of this definition:

 - “Student” shall have the same meaning as that contained in the Student Code of Rights and Responsibilities.

 The university is committed to protecting the privacy of all individuals involved in a report of Sexual Misconduct or Relationship Violence.
 In any report made under these Standards and Protocols, the privacy interests of those involved will be protected in a manner consistent with the need to respond to and to conduct a thorough review of the incident reported.
 Information will be shared only with those individuals who have a legitimate need to know the information in order to assist in the response to, investigation and/or resolution of the complaint.
+By only sharing personally identifiable information with individuals on a need-to-know basis, the university will maintain as private any accommodations or protective measures to the extent that doing so would not impair the ability of the university to provide those accommodations or protective measures.
 Please see Section IV below for information about reporting procedures and options.

 Confidentiality, on the other hand, is not the same as privacy.
 Confidentiality means that the information shared with a certain university employee or outside professional cannot be disclosed to others without the express permission of the individual who shared the information.